-- Unit 1 Exploring Business (25%) An internally assessed unit investigating the fundamental principles of Business. - Unit 2 Developing a Marketing Campaign (25%) An externally set and assessed task that is completed under supervised conditions. - Unit 3 Personal and Business Finance (33.3%) An externally assessed written exam taken in Year 13. - Unit 8 Recruitment and Selection Process (16.6%) A final optional unit that is internally assessed and is selected from a range of topics.
+- Unit 1 Exploring Business (25%) An internally assessed unit investigating the fundamental principles of Business. - Unit 2 Developing a Marketing Campaign (25%) An externally set and assessed task that is completed under supervised conditions. - Unit 3 Personal and Business Finance (33.3%) An externally assessed written exam taken in Year 13. - Unit 8 The Recuitment and Selection Process (16.6%) A highly practical and useful unit that is internally assessed and focuses on the recruitment process to hire and employee.

-The grade range for the Level 3 National Extended Certificate in Business is Distinction (equal to A Level grade A), Distinction (equal to grade A), Merit (equal to grade C), Pass (equal to grade E).
+The grade range for the Level 3 National Extended Certificate in Business is Distinction^{} (equal to A Level grade A^{}), Distinction (equal to grade A), Merit (equal to grade C), Pass (equal to grade E).